monicandreoli/monicandreoli/README.md

 ## 👋 I'm Monica 🍀

-- 💻 I’m currently working at Mentorjam as a Full Stack Developer
+💻 I’m currently working at Nedap as Software Developer ✨ Love coding in Ruby and Javascript
-- 🌱 I've studied Ruby on Rails, React and Javascript
+🦄 I am an energetic and enthusiastic dude who always loves to learn something new!

-- 👯 I’m looking to collaborate on open source projects
+On my free time I am an outdoor activities lover, passionate for travels, and books eater!

--  📫 **How to reach me: monicandreoli@gmail.com**
+📫 **How to reach me: monicandreoli@gmail.com**
-- 🖇 **See my Linkedin profile here: www.linkedin.com/in/monicandreoli**
+🖇 **See my Linkedin profile here: www.linkedin.com/in/monicandreoli**